zenml-io/zenml-projects/time-series-forecast/README.md

 ## :notebook: Explanation of code

-We wish to create a pipeline that can load electricity power production and wind forecast data from Google BigQuery.
+The goal is to create a pipeline that can load electricity power production and wind forecast data from Google BigQuery.
 We then wish to prepare and transform this data for a suitable model.
 The model will be trained to predict how much electricity power will be generated based on wind weather forecast (wind speed and its direction).

 <p align="center">
   <img width="460" height="300" src="./_assets/sigmoid.png">